The MAMA-MIA Challenge: Advancing Generalizability and Fairness in Breast MRI Tumor Segmentation and Treatment Response Prediction: Results

 \section{Results}

 This section presents and analyzes the results obtained by the participating teams.
-As shown in Figure \ref{fig_fairness_performance}, 12 teams outperformed the baseline in both fairness and performance for Task 1 (\ref{fig_task_1}).
-In Task 2 (\ref{fig_task_2}), only three teams demonstrated improvements over the baseline; all three improved fairness, while only two also achieved higher-than-baseline performance.
+As shown in Figure \ref{fig_fairness_performance}, 12 teams outperformed the baseline in both fairness and performance for Task 1 (Fig. \ref{fig_task_1}).
+In Task 2 (Fig. \ref{fig_task_2}), only three teams demonstrated improvements over the baseline random model; all three improved fairness, while only two also achieved higher-than-baseline performance.
 The results for each task are presented in the following dedicated subsections.